h4.jpg

 International Film Festival

-The competitive programming sessions are traditionally divided into three thematic areas: Lives and Places (with a focus on the voyeuristic, biographical or documental record of habitats and everyday life), Connections (focused on interpersonal and community dynamics) and Memory and Archive (dedicated to creative approaches from testimonies and found footage).
+The competitive programming sessions are traditionally divided into three main thematic areas: Lives and Places (focusing on the aesthetic approach of habitats, biographies and everyday life), Memory and Archive (dedicated to temporality and the poetic appropriation of testimonies and found footage) and Connections (centered on relational, interpersonal and intercultural dynamics).
+There are also competitive sessions dedicated to fiction and animation.